|

 than purchase one.
 Additionally, they find it much more attractive to

-elephants and wait for the babies to grow up.
-But unfortunately, many
+elephants and wait ten years for the babies to grow up.

 of the methods of capture used too often result in the death of the

 elephant.
-Programs are currently underway to encourage rural people
+Thankfully programs are currently underway to encourage rural people

 to discontinue this risky methods, and to educate them successful